SaiSindhuJannali/CodeSamples/Machine Learning/BayesModel/README.md

 This project is a demonstration using Bayes Model to classify SPAM/ NO SPAM email.

-To run this project, Open the BayesModel.ipynb using Jupyter and cleck on Run All
+To run this project, Open the BayesModel.ipynb using Jupyter and click on Run All